-If you choose to customize the Obligations Impact Magnitudes, first read your Impact Area definition.
+If you choose to customize the Obligations Impact Magnitudes (example in Figure 11 below), first read your Impact Area definition.
 In the case of the example manufacturer, their Obligations Impact Area definition is, "To protect our customers from harm due to loss of their intellectual property."
 Your Obligations Impact Magnitude definitions should align with how you define your Obligations, of course, but they should also describe a degree of harm that you believe: 1) are plausible, given the Obligations, and 2) would realistically be understood by potentially harmed parties as Negligible, Acceptable, Unacceptable, High, and Catastrophic.